jMetal/jMetal/README.rst

    :alt: Documentation Status
    :target: https://jmetal.readthedocs.io/?badge=latest

 jMetal is a Java-based framework for multi-objective optimization with metaheuristics.
 The last stable version is 6.0.
+The most recent documentation is hosted in https://jmetal.readthedocs.io.
+(the old documentation site is located in https://github.com/jMetal/jMetalDocumentation).

 The current development version (6.1-SNAPSHOT) is a Maven project structured in the following sub-projects: